 Forest won the European Cup and Football League Cup in 1978-79.
 Their European Cup campaign began against holders Liverpool and once more, Clough’s team frustrated their rivals.
 The first leg, a 2-0 win at the City ground, saw the emergence of Garry Birtles, an unknown striker plucked from non-league.
 Forest went on to overcome Liverpool 2-0 aggregate, AEK Athens, Grasshopper Zurich, Köln and then in the Munich final, Sweden’s Malmö.
 The winning goal (they won 1-0) was scored by Trevor Francis, who had been signed from Birmingham City in mid-season for £ 1m, the first player to cost as much in England.
 Forest went on to emulate Liverpool and retain the trophy.
 On the way to the Madrid final, they beat Swedish champions, Öster (3-1), Arges Pitesti of Romania, East Germany’s Dynamo Berlin and Ajax.
 The game against a Hamburg team that included Kevin Keegan was a dull one and won by a single goal from John Robertson.
 In 1980-81, they went out at the first hurdle, losing to CSKA Sofia.

 How good was this Forest team?

-As Football League champions, Forest did not have the flair or technique of say, Manchester City of 1968, Leeds of 1969 and 1974 or even a multitude of Liverpool sides.
-They were very functional but also very well disciplined, as all Clough sides were.
+As Football League champions, Forest did not have the flair or technique of say, Manchester City of 1968, Leeds of 1974 or even a multitude of Liverpool sides.
+They were often accused of being functional but were always well disciplined, as all Clough sides were.
 They had some moments of sublime skill in their locker, and at times, they could play with devastating ruthlessness.
 Clough and Taylor were an excellent partnership that got the best out of their players – and that was certainly the case in 1977-78.
-Today, the Premier League generation would find it hard to believe just how good that Forest team were and equally, how brilliant Clough was.
+Today, the Premier League generation would find it hard to believe just how good that Forest team were and equally, how brilliant and insightful Clough really was.